-When you use externally hosted MongoDB, you must manage the backups by yourself, and the following guide explains how to configure the Backups.
+When you use externally hosted MongoDB, you must manage the backups yourself.
+The following guide explains how to configure the backups.

 Create a Backup

-Mongodump is the utility for creating backups fir externally hosted database
+Mongodump is the utility for creating backups for externally hosted database.

 mongodump --host=mongodb1.example.net --port=37017 --username=user --authenticationDatabase=admin --out=/opt/backup/mongodump-2023-05-05